CONSTITUTION & BY-LAWS OF COOK-WISSAHICKON ELEMENTARY SCHOOL HOME AND SCHOOL ASSOCIATION

 Section 5.
-Committee chairpersons must submit their minutes for review and approval by the President before the minutes are filed and/or published.
+Committee chairpersons must submit their minutes for review and approval by the President before the minutes are filed and/or published, within a week.
 The President can designate other board members to review minutes from specific committees.
 Minutes of committee meetings should be kept in a binder in the HSA office and shared with CookWissHSA@gmail.com on Google Drive.

 Section 1.
 A Nominations and Elections Committee shall be formed between January and March of an election year for the purpose of identifying candidates for election and for overseeing the election process.
 The Nominations and Elections Committee will select its own chairperson.
 The Nominations and Elections Committee will consist of at least:

-- At least three members of the Association general membership.
+- At least three members of the HSA general membership.

-Section 2.
-Any parent or guardian may nominate an individual for office in the Home and School Association.

-Section 3.
-Nominations for candidacy shall open at the March Association General Membership meeting of an election year and close one week before the April Association meeting.

 Section 4.
-Each candidate shall have the opportunity to speak briefly at the April Association meeting if they so desire.
+Any parent/guardian may nominate an individual for office in the Home and School Association.

+Section 5.
+Nominations for candidacy shall open at the March HSA General Membership meeting of an election year and close one week before the April HSA meeting.

 Section 6.
+Each candidate shall have the opportunity to speak briefly at the April HSA General Membership meeting if they so desire.

-You must be a member of the Home and School Association to run for office and to vote in Elections.
+Section 8.
+A person must be a member of the Home and School Association to run for office and to vote in Elections.

 Section 1.
-The election of officers shall take place before the May meeting of the Association.
+The election of officers shall take place before the May meeting of the HSA.
 The Nominations and Elections Committee shall determine balloting procedure.
 In general, if there is no opposition, the election can take place by consent of the meeting.
 If there is opposition, paper ballots shall be used.

 Section 2.
 The Nominations and Elections Committee shall count all the ballots after the close of balloting and the results will be announced without delay.
 The Chair of the committee shall hold the ballots for a period of 30 days, and if there is no challenge to the election, shall destroy them.

 Section 4.
 The winner shall be the candidate with the most votes.
-In the case of a tie, the tied candidates will engage in a run-off election to be held one week after the May Association meeting.
+In the case of a tie, the tied candidates will engage in a run-off election to be held one week after the May HSA General Membership meeting.
 The run-off election balloting will be open one day and will be by paper ballot.
 In the case of an additional tie the winner will be determined by coin toss witnessed by the candidates.

-Section 3.
-Aforementioned policies and procedures are clearly defined by the District and found in the PHSC Leadership Guide that will be used as reference source.
+Section 4.
+Aforementioned policies and procedures are clearly defined by the District and found in the PHSC Leadership Guide that will be used as a reference source.

 Section 5.
 Funds can be expended according to the approved budget.
 Dollar amounts or ranges will be developed to for funds to be expended outside of the approved budget provide an organized approach to HSA expenditures.
-Amounts up to $250 may be approved by the Association President, amounts up to $500 may be approved by a majority of the Executive Board, and, amounts exceeding $500 will be voted on by the membership at monthly meetings.
+Amounts up to $250 may be approved by the HSA President, amounts over $250 and up to $500 must be approved by a majority of the Executive Board, and amounts exceeding $500 must be voted on by the membership at monthly meetings.
 This provides flexibility in the disbursement of funds, provides appropriate authority for said disbursements, and, allows the membership to have an active voice in how funds are spent.